Give It Away (George Strait song)

 "Give It Away" is a song recorded by American country music artist George Strait, written by Jamey Johnson, Bill Anderson and Buddy Cannon.
 It was released in July 2006 as the lead single from the album It Just Comes Natural.

 The song became Strait's 41st No. 1 single on the U.S. Billboard Hot Country Songs chart, setting a new record for most No. 1 singles on that chart.
 Previously, Conway Twitty held that record with 40 number-one singles.

-Synopsis
+Content

 The song, inspired by Johnson's divorce at the time and including a recitation that was out of style in the late 2000s, is sung from the point of view of a man whose wife is leaving him.
 As she departs, he asks why she is not taking any of their possessions, and what he should do with them.
 She replies to him to each item to "give it away," because nothing in the house is worth the argument, since the two have worn themselves out arguing in the lead-up to the divorce.
 In the end, the man is left with all of his possessions, but a lonesome, broken heart—and he "can't even give it away."

+Cover versions

+Co-writer Jamey Johnson and Lee Ann Womack covered the song from the television special George Strait: ACM Artist of the Decade All Star Concert.

+In the 58th Annual Country Music Awards, Johnson covered the song.